Beyond the Irish Question

 Guidance & Facilitation

-A transformative journey held by Simon Courtney as lead facilitator, together with Co Facilitators, who bring decades of expertise, perspective, and care.
+A journey held by Simon Courtney as lead facilitator, together with co-facilitators bringing decades of expertise, perspective, and care to each module.

 Three women smiling and laughing outdoors, one holding a large white umbrella.
 The sunlight creates a warm glow; they are dressed in casual, layered clothing.